UVADS/workflow-basics/docs/quickstart/prefect.md

 You can find the example scripts and notebooks in the [examples folder](https://github.com/UVADS/workflow-basics/tree/main/examples/prefect) in the Git repository.

-In addition, take a look at the examples in the [Additional Resources](#additional-resources)
+In addition, take a look at the official Prefect example collection under [Additional Resources](#additional-resources)

 ## Advanced Topics

 ### TaskRunners

 By default Prefect uses a thread pool to execute tasks and flows.
-Alternatively, you may choose a process pool which can be advantageous in particular with older Python versions which employ the global interpreter lock on cpu bound tasks.
+Alternatively, you may choose a process pool which can be advantageous, particularly with older Python versions that employ the global interpreter lock on CPU-bound tasks.

 In addition, Prefect offers integrations with dask and ray for distributed task execution beyond single nodes.
 See the [Prefect TaskRunner documentation](https://docs.prefect.io/v3/concepts/task-runners) for details.